The Crippling, Imaginary Audience

 - Everyone Is Canceled

 - Shame Storm

 The mob wants justice and it wants public executions.
 You’re a seventeen year-old kid?
 Too bad, you are a monster now.
 The President and you had a tryst?
 Sorry, you’re a slut and the butt of jokes for life.
-It was just a joke?
-Actually, you are a racist.
 The human desire for blood-lust hasn’t abated, it has just changed form.

 So why post at all?
 Why voice any opinions in such a dangerous environment?

 I still have a lot of difficulty with this.
 For now at least, the lesson might be that you shouldn’t touch anything that is controversial unless you have some very well defined thoughts on the subject.
 If you haven’t done your research and you haven’t debated someone knowledgeable, leave it alone.
 As soon as you put words to paper, you are inviting people to pick it apart.
 This is not you and your friends around a beer.

 Perhaps this isn’t a bad lesson.
 We are not all journalists and comedians.
 We are not prepared for the responsibility and weight of our words.
 For many of us, perhaps only managers, teachers, and our parents have read our writing.
 And now you want the whole internet to respond?

 Unless you really want to enter the arena, maybe best to leave it to someone else.